 The teachers' Provincial Collective Bargaining Agreement (PCBA) sets out the amount of coverage teachers will receive.
 Active Teachers pay 50% of their premium each month and the General Revenue Fund - Ministry of Finance pays 50% of the premium.
 The premiums are established each year by Sun Life Assurance Company of Canada (Sun Life of Canada) on an annual basis.
 The Plan also collects a premium for accidental death and dismemberment (AD&D) coverage.
 Superannuated teachers, Secretaries, Treasurers, Secretary-Treasurers and Superintendents of administration are responsible for 100% of the premiums required.
 The coverage for both term life insurance and AD&D is based on twice the maximum salary of a Class VI teacher as set out in the salary grid pursuant to the teachers' PCBA.
-The most recent collective agreement for the period of September 1, 2019 to August 31, 2023 was signed on June 17, 2020.
+The most recent three-year Provincial Collective Bargaining Agreement for teachers expired on August 31, 2023.

 Superannuated teachers between the ages of 65 to 85 who continued to be enrolled in the life insurance plan following retirement have both term life insurance and AD&D based on 10% of the insurance coverage provided to teachers age 65 and under.
 Post age-65 superannuate coverage for term life and AD&D will be indexed to 10% of the term life insurance and AD&D whenever the pre-age 65 insurance coverage increases.